wp-plugins/wp-rss-multi-importer/readme.txt

 Requires at least: 3.1
 Tested up to: 3.6
 Stable tag: 2.66.7
-Imports & merges multiple feeds.
-Make blog posts or display on a page, excerpts w/ images, 8 templates, categorize and more.
+Aggregate RSS feeds.
+Auto post or use shortcode, excerpts w/ images, 9 templates, categorize and more.

 == Description ==